 5.2 Budget and Cost-effectiveness Showing

 PAs will justify the reasonableness of budgets and savings and C/E forecasts through detailed showings of current and proposed expenditures and zero-based budgeting exercises as well as detailed testimony on forecasting inputs, methods, and results.
-For RENs, they will be required to identify how they intend to meet the CPUC-approved REN-specific CPUC approved metrics.
+For RENs, they will be required to identify how they intend to meet the CPUC-approved REN-specific energy savings targets and non-energy related metrics.

 Generally, there are two types of costs—program implementation costs and portfolio administration costs.